HI! DO YOU WANT TO BUY ONE OF MY CLOCKS?

 An even better way to visualize musical notes is our trusty analog clock:

 Why music is in twelves is another story for another time.

 So many other reasons

 There are twelve animals on the placemats at Chinese restaurants.
 There are the Twelve Days of Christmas with twelve drummers drumming.
-It's just a fantastic number.
-Hamburger buns are sold in dozens.
-Who wants a pack of ten buns?
+No one wants a pack of ten hamburger buns.
 No one!
 A half-dozen doughnuts are a better deal than five individual doughnuts.
 Plus, there's this song from Sesame Street:

 Counting on your fingers

 So why do we count in tens?
-Most anthropologists think it's because we have monkey hands.
+Anthropologists think it's because we have monkey hands.
 We like to count up to ten on our monkey hands.

 But take another look at your hands:

 If you use your thumb as a pointer, you can count up to a dozen on one hand.
-Plus, if you use your other hand to keep track of a second digit, you can count up to a dozen dozens, which we would write as 100 in base-twelve or 144 in base-ten.
+Plus, you use your other hand to keep track of a second digit.
+This way you can count up to a dozen dozens, which we would write as 100 in base-twelve or 144 in base-ten.
 And counting up to 144 is better than only up to 10.

-So anyway that's why I think these clocks are really cool.
-Would you like to buy one of my clocks?
+So anyway would you like to buy one of my clocks?